Mila5847/JSProject/README.md

   table.innerHTML = tableContent;
 }
 ```
+<a name="improvements"></a>
 ## Future Improvements Ideas
-- Authentication (username, password), log-in/sign-in page could be implemented so the client's information is secured and the website is only
-accessed by authorized people.
+- Authentication (username, password), log-in/sign-in page could be implemented so the client's information is secured and the website is only accessed by authorized people.
 - Credit/Debit card validation could be implemented to ensure the card's validity.
 - The design could be improved to make the website more modern and clean-looking.
 - More items could be added to the shop's inventory.

 <a name="acknowledgments"></a>
 ## Acknowledgments
 I would like to thank my brother, Petar Kehayov, for helping me with the challenge mentioned above.